 Press any key.

-If you are unable to respond, the radio sends an emergency call and activates emergency mode.
+If you are unable to respond, the radio sends an emergency call or an SOS call.

 Man down monitoring

 Warning The radio uses an accelerometer to accurately detect motion.
 The accelerometer is calibrated when the radio is first programmed, and must be tested at regular intervals to ensure correct operation.
 Consult with your radio provider or system administrator about a regular testing regime.